OdinsBeard82/probability-statistics-python/README.md

 This repository is part of **Phase 2** of my structured **AI / Machine Learning study path**.

-The focus here is on understanding probability and statistics *properly* — not just formulas, but intuition, simulations, and how these ideas show up in real ML problems.
+The focus here is on understanding probability and statistics *properly* — not just formulas, but intuition, simulations, and how these ideas behave in practice.

-Each topic is backed by:
+Each topic is approached from two angles:

-* clear written notes
-* small Python scripts
+* **Python simulations and calculations** for mathematical understanding
-* simulations to make abstract ideas concrete
+* **Interactive web-based visualisations** to make abstract ideas tangible

 ---